a-r-d/java-1-class-demos/streams-and-fs-access/assignment.md

   1. You should now have a valid, existing file path from Part 1.
 You are now going to read the file attributes for the path.
 Create a "BasicFileAttributes" object using Files.readAttributes().
   2. Using the BasicFileAttributes object please print out the following information about the file:
-    a.
-Name of file
+    1. Name of file
-    b. full path of file
+    2. full path of file
-    c. size of the file
+    3. size of the file
-    d.
-Is the file a directory?
+    4. Is the file a directory?
 If not is it a normal file?
-    e.
-When was the file created?
+    5. When was the file created?
-    f.
-When was the file modified?
+    6. When was the file modified?
   3. If the file was NOT A DIRECTORY MAKE THE USER ENTER ANOTHER PATH!
 This means you must repeat Part 1 if the file is not a directory.